Orme Wilson Jr.: Career

 After graduating from Harvard, Wilson traveled abroad considerably and then became a "banker and manufacturer" with an office at 14 Wall Street in New York City.
 In 1913, he joined the firm R. T. Wilson & Co., which was started by his grandfather and run by his uncle, Richard Thornton Wilson Jr., where the young Wilson became the New York Stock Exchange board member for the firm.

 Following his service in the U.S. Army during World War I, Wilson began a long career as a diplomat with the United States Department of State.
-He first served in Brussels, then Berne, and in Buenos Aires, Argentina where he was second secretary and first secretary, before serving as the assistant chief of the division of Latin American affairs at the State Department.
+He first served in Brussels, then Bern, and in Buenos Aires, Argentina where he was second secretary and first secretary, before serving as the assistant chief of the division of Latin American affairs at the State Department.

 In 1933, Wilson was made first secretary to the Embassy in Berlin.
 The following year, he was transferred to Prague as Consul General.